slevithan/oniguruma-parser/README.md

 ## Optimize regexes

 This library includes one of the few implementations (for any regex flavor) of a "regex optimizer" that can minify and improve the performance and readability of regexes prior to use.
-Such transformations must be specific to a particular regex flavor in order to be accurate, and `oniguruma-parser`'s [optimizer module](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md) is of course built for Oniguruma regexes.

 Example: